TERMS AND CONDITIONS

 - Intimate care procedures such as nappy changing may be carried out by any member of staff who has met our Safer Recruitment requirements.

-- We can not accept any responsibility for personal items brought in by children, including but not limited to items of clothing, toys, bags, comforters etc.
+- We can not accept any responsibility for personal items brought in by children.

 - We expect our families to have reasonable standards of behaviour at all times, and demonstrate respect and tolerance for all.
 We will deal with any discriminatory or unacceptable behaviour swiftly.
 This could result in termination of a child’s place.